Graduate Student Openings!

-Raveena joined the lab in January 2017.
+Erin joined the lab in May 2019.
 She performs fMRI analyses using Multi-Voxel Pattern Analysis (MVPA) and assists with fMRI scans for the Dog Project.
-She graduated from Emory University in 2018 with a major in Neuroscience and Behavioral Biology (NBB) and a minor in Anthropology.
+She graduated from University of St. Andrews in Scotland in 2018 with a BSc in Zoology.

 Kate Athanassiades, Undergraduate Student

 Kate joined the lab in January 2017.
 She is an senior undergraduate research assistant helping with fMRI analysis, fMRI scans, and coyote diffusion tensor imaging (DTI) for the Dog Project.
 She is enrolled in Emory University's School of Nursing program.

 Phyllis joined the lab in May 2019.
 She is an undergraduate research assistant helping with fMRI analyses and fMRI scans for the Dog Project.
 She is majoring in Quantitative Sciences (QSS) with a concentration in Psychology and plans to double majoring in Computer Science or Psychology.